ratwolfzero/Chladni_Figures/README.md

 acts as a **resonance factor**, modulating the effective (weighted) amplitude of each mode depending on how close the driving frequency $f$ is to its eigenfrequency $f_{mn}$.

-The damping term is implemented as $γ^2$, where $γ§ is the damping factor.
+The damping term is implemented as $γ^2$, where $γ$ is the damping factor.
 This parameter controls how sharply or broadly modes are excited.
 A small $γ$ produces narrow, isolated resonances, while a larger value blends contributions from neighboring modes.

 ![Chladni](Chladni_2.png)
 ![Chladni](membrane_slow.gif)